Other Intermodal Models

 bracing to support the tank.
 I fashioned the large dome from a wooden peg I found in my scrap box.

-Below: Both sides of the completed model before airbrushing primer gray.
+Below: Both sides of the assembled model before airbrushing primer gray.

 This model was inspired by a prototype photo I stumbled upon on the internet, below, proving rigs like this did